 If the lenders opt to allow payment deferral, it will not be considered a missed payment.
 Therefore, will not be reported to the credit bureaus, Equifax or TransUnion and significantly impact your credit score.
 However, your credit may still dip as a result of steady debt and loss of income, but not as terribly.

 If the lender does not agree to payment deferral, and you fail to make the payments, your credit will drop more significantly.

 4. When all else fails

-As I mentioned earlier, if everything else fails, there is always light at the end of the tunnel.
-If you are in a position asking yourself any of the questions above, you should consider opting for a non-profit credit counselling service.
-The credit counselling agency will inquire about your current financial obligations and work with your creditors to workout a plan to repay the amounts.
-They negotiate a deal on your behalf with your creditors to help you get back on track to being debt free.
+As mentioned earlier, if everything else fails, there is always a light at the end of the tunnel.
+If you are asking yourself these questions, you should consider opting for a non-profit credit counselling service.
+The service will inquire about your financial obligations and work with your creditors to build a repayment plan.
+They negotiate on your behalf to help you get back on track and closer to being debt free.

-By working with a credit counseling service, you minimize the risk of a drop to your credit score and keep payments to an amount that you are able to afford.
-They may also be able to work out a deal with your creditors whereby the interest charge is lowered or excused to help you repay the loaned amount sooner.
-To find out more on our credit counseling service, please give us a call or visit our website.
+Working with a credit counsellor can help minimize the impact to your credit score, and keep monthly payments affordable.
+They may also be able to negotiate reduced or excused interest rates to facilitate faster repayment.
+To find out more on our credit counseling service, please visit our website.